fanfeilong/f3/notes/compiler.md

 		`(M1=M2,N1=N2,P1=P2)/(if M1 then N1 else P1=if M2 then N2 else P2)`
 		* 序偶 `(M=N)/(ProjiM=ProjiN)` `(M=N,P=Q)/(<M,P>=<N,Q>)`
 		* 函数  `(M=N)/(λx:σ.M=λx:σ.N)` `(M=N,P=Q)/(MP=NQ)`

+#### 《Languages Implementation Parttern》

+###### 第四章
+>The key idea behind an AST is the operator-operand tree structure, not the node data type.
+The node data type is really just how we implement ASTs.
+An AST contains the essence of the input token stream and the relationships between operator and operand tokens.

 #### 参考资料
 -------------